bparanj/crystal/electronics/zettel/led.md

 3) Power each LED with an appropriate voltage and current.
 4) Observe the spectrum of each LED using the spectrometer or by looking at the diffracted light through the grating.

-You'll notice that: Red LEDs (often made of AlGaAs) emit light around 620-645 nm, Green LEDs (often made of InGaN) emit around 520-530 nm, and Blue LEDs (often made of InGaN) emit around 460-470 nm.
+Red LEDs (often made of AlGaAs) emit light around 620-645 nm, Green LEDs (often made of InGaN) emit around 520-530 nm, and Blue LEDs (often made of InGaN) emit around 460-470 nm.
 This demonstrates how different semiconductor materials produce different colors of light.

 3. How does current affect LED brightness, and why is current control important?